vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-16-command-resource.md

 tags: php symfony
 ---

-There's a striking similarity between

-- web resources, i.e. things that transform an http request into an http response,
-- cli commands that accept user input and trigger some business logic occasionally reporting back to the user, and
-- alexa resources, that encode parsed voice commands and report back a JSON formatted bowl of spagghetti

-In fact there's probably 90% overlap.
-So here's a short note about how to use this overlap to your advantage.
+There is an obvious similarity between web resources, command-line interface (CLI) commands, and Alexa resources.
+Web resources transform HTTP requests into HTTP responses, CLI commands accept user input and trigger business logic while occasionally reporting back to the user, and Alexa resources encode parsed voice commands and report back a JSON-formatted response.
+In fact, there is probably a 90% overlap between these three types of resources.
+Here is a short note on how to use this overlap to your advantage:

-First thing to note, is that in a process of transforming input into output we'll be going through multiple stages, and these stages are largely disjoint.
-HTTP request will need to conform to your web service spec, Alexa it's own spec, and CLI to whatever flavour of command line utilities you prefer.
-Here's a short diagram:
+First, it is important to note that in the process of transforming input into output, we will go through multiple stages, and these stages are largely disjoint.
+An HTTP request must conform to a specific web service specification, an Alexa request must conform to its own specification, and a CLI request must conform to the flavor of command line utilities you prefer.

                                                     +---------+
     HTTP Request  -> Authorization -> Validation -> |         | -> HTTP Formatting  -> Output